fritesh/json-patch/README.md

 7386 (JSON
 Merge Patch)](http://tools.ietf.org/html/rfc7386) written in Java, which uses [Jackson](https://github.com/FasterXML/jackson-databind) (2.2.x) at its core.
+There are a few customization for more accuracy but it still supports all the original standards of the implementations mentioned.

 Its features are:

 * {de,}serialization of JSON Patch and JSON Merge Patch instances with Jackson;
 * full support for RFC 6902 operations, including `test`;
-* JSON "diff" (RFC 6902 only) with custom operations factorization.
+* JSON "diff" (RFC 6902 an custom) with custom operations factorization.

 ## Versions